 "Memory is a strange thing.
 It doesn’t work like I thought it did.
 We are so bound by time; by its order.
 Maybe there’s a higher order.
 I used to think this was the beginning of your story.
 But now I’m not so sure I believe in beginnings and endings."

 Her Issue of Falsehood and Concern of Memories draw us into the narrative as part of her Main Character Throughline.
 The imbalance she feels as a consequence of not being able to resolve the images surrounding her daughters death motivates her with a Problem of Inequity.
-Unable to resolve these Projections of her daughter leaves her no other option than to Speculate as to their origin--a thematically coherent exploration of her Symptom and Response.
+Unable to resolve these Projections of her daughter leaves her no other option than to Speculate as to their origin--a thematically coherent exploration of her Focus and Response.

-This imbalance--or Inequity--carries over into the Overall Story Throughline with the arrival of the alien ships.
-This Story Driver of Action and Overall Story Problem of Inequity kicks off the narrative and provides an indicator of the type of plot points needed to further the story.
+This imbalance--or Inequity--carries over into the Objective Story Throughline with the arrival of the alien ships.
+This Story Driver of Action and Objective Story Problem of Inequity kicks off the narrative and provides an indicator of the type of plot points needed to further the story.
 China and Russia going dark, the detonation of explosives within the ship, and the hostile advance by the Chinese military all signify additional Story Drivers of Action.

 The alien heptapods act as Influence Character with their Issues of Destiny and Influence Character Problem of Thought.
 Destiny in the sense that they know the future path that must develop in order for their species to survive, and Thought in that it is their unique way of thinking that challenges Louise.
 As Ian puts it: